 Extended parental leave for ALL parents

 Why does she love the company so much?
 Well, largely because when their first baby was born early 2021, Solvay had just decided to extend its parental leave to 16 weeks.
-One year later, nearly 200 of the company’s employees have benefitted from this policy – in other words, 200 babies have joined the Solvay family!
+One year later, nearly 200 of the company’s employees have benefitted from this policy, and in 2022, this figure doubled to 400.

 “I’ve never heard of a company that gives this much time to fathers.
 I feel extremely fortunate,” he says.
 He cites the case of his colleague at Solvay who is enjoying a longer parental leave than his wife – the standard maternity leave in the US being 12 weeks.
 “When I started working at Solvay, I knew it was a very family-oriented company, and I’ve seen their focus on family growing consistently ever since.
 They really care about their people, and I’m proud to be able to brag about working here.”